avnet-iotconnect/iotc-python-rest-api/README.md

 * Sending commands to devices.
 * Uploading and managing files IoTConnect File Storage.
 * Creating and Deleting x509 authentication based devices.
-* Creating and deleting OTA firmware and firmware upgrade entries, along with the ability to upload firmware files in order to upgrade firmware on your devices.
 * Generating an ECC x509 self-signed certificate and a matching private key
 * Generating iotcDeviceConfig.json which can be used along with certificates to provide streamlined configuration for our Python SDK MQTT clients,